Aakib-Mansuri/Jewellery_Shop/README.md

 Key Feature:

 	Login System:
-		Login or Sign-Up with compelete validation.
+		Login or Sign-Up with complete validation.

 	User Side:
 		Access Home Page with or without login.